Should you take your child on Kilimanjaro?

 Contemplating whether to take your family on Africa’s highest mountain?
 We’ll discuss whether you should – and how best to go about it?

-Last week we received an email from a British woman who was being frustrated in her attempts to take her six-year-old child with her up Kilimanjaro.
+Last week we received an email from a British woman.
+She contacted us as she was hoping to take her six-year-old child up Kilimanjaro.

-The main obstacle was, of course, that officially only people over ten years of age are allowed to the summit of Kilimanjaro.
+The main obstacle was, of course, officialdom.
+For the rules clearly state that only children aged ten or over are allowed to the summit of Kilimanjaro.

-The park authorities, KINAPA, do sometimes grant special permission for those under ten to climb – which is why the record for the youngest person to climb Kilimanjaro is held by a six-year-old boy from Albuquerque.
+The park authorities, KINAPA, do sometimes grant special permission for those under ten to climb.
+This is why the record for the youngest person to climb Kilimanjaro is held by a six-year-old boy from Albuquerque.

-But it is impossible to predict whom they are going to grant this permission to, and whom they will refuse.
+But it is impossible to predict whom the authorities will grant this permission to.

-But perhaps the first question we should be asking is not how we should get this permission, but whether we should be taking our young children on the mountain in the first place.
+But perhaps the first question we should be asking, is not how we should get this permission.
+Instead, perhaps we should begin by considering whether we should take young children on the mountain at all.

-Before I became a father myself, I always said that if I ever did have any offspring, I would try to encourage them to become the youngest person to climb Kilimanjaro.
+Before I became a father myself, I always said that if I ever did have any children, I would want them to set a record as the youngest person to climb Kilimanjaro.

-Of course, this proclamation was born out of hubris and ignorance – because of my long association with the mountain, I naturally assumed that any son or daughter of mine would want to (literally) follow in my footsteps and climb Africa’s highest mountain too.
+Of course, this was just my hubris and ignorance talking.
+Because of my long association with the mountain, I assumed that any child of mine would want to (literally) follow in my footsteps.
+And this would include climbing Africa’s highest mountain.

 Now I am a dad, however, I can see just what a stupid thing to say that was.
 My son is four now, and he’s on the autistic spectrum, which perhaps clouds the issue still further.

-He has also, quite rightly, shown no interest in climbing Kilimanjaro.
+Neverthelesss, he has also, quite rightly, shown no interest in climbing Kilimanjaro.
 But even if he did, would it be right to let him try?
-Because if any child says that they want to climb Kilimanjaro, you have to ask yourself where this desire comes from: are they saying it because they are genuinely interested in climbing mountains, and possibly already have some experience of exactly what getting to the top of a mountain – any mountain – entails?
+Because if any child says that they want to climb Kilimanjaro, you have to ask yourself where this desire comes from?
+Are they saying it because they are genuinely interested in climbing mountains?
+Indeed, do they have any experience, indeed any idea, of exactly what getting to the top of a mountain entails?

 Or are they saying it just to please you?

-Before I continue, you should note that this is not in any way a criticism of people who have taken their young children on a mountain, or are thinking of doing so.
-This is just my personal take, and is based almost entirely on my feelings surrounding my own son.
-Who is only four, is on the autistic spectrum – and who has shown no desire to climb it anyway!
+Before I continue, note one thing.
+This is not in any way a criticism of people who have taken their young children on a mountain.
+This is just my personal take, and is based almost entirely on my feelings surrounding my own four-year-old autistic son, who has shown no desire to climb it anyway!

-Indeed, it would be hypocritical of me to criticise anyone who wants to take their children on an expedition, because in my time as the author of the Kilimanjaro guide I have advised plenty of people who want to do just that, and have arranged several treks for under tens too.
+Indeed, it’s hypocritical of me to criticise anyone who wants to take their children on an expedition.
+Because in my time as the author of the Kilimanjaro guide, I have advised plenty of people who want to do just that.
+Indeed, I have arranged several treks for families with children too.

 In fact, I was on the expedition that took a five-year-old to the top, as well as his seven-year-old sister and nine-year-old brother.
 They were the children of one of the directors of a trekking company, who wanted photos of them on top of the mountain in order to publicise their treks.

-And a thoroughly miserable experience it was too, with the children clearly not wanting to be there and the parents screaming at each other most evenings (mainly because the mum, I imagine, didn’t want to be there, and rightly had misgivings about the children being there too; though I must confess, I’d put my earplugs in early every evening to try to block out their arguments so the exact details of their conflict remain uncertain).
+And, I must say, what a thoroughly miserable experience it was too.
+The children clearly didn’t want to be there, and the parents were screaming at each other most evenings.
+(Mainly because the mum didn’t want to be there, and rightly had misgivings about the children being there too.
+Though as I put my earplugs in early every evening to try to block out their arguments, so the exact details of their conflict remain uncertain.)

 But by not speaking out, I guess you could say I gave my tacit approval to the whole expedition.
-So it would be wrong of me to judge other people who want to attempt a similar thing.
+So it’s wrong of me to judge other people who want to attempt a similar thing.

 (In case you’re wondering, the five-year-old in question did not merit a place in the record books as he and his siblings were carried for much of the way on the shoulders of porters.)

-Only take your child up Kilimanjaro if you’re sure they want to climb it – and you’re sure they can climb it too!
+Only take your child up Kilimanjaro if you’re sure they want to climb it; and if you’re sure they can climb it too!

-But as unpleasant as this trek may have been, it does at least provide us with a timely reminder of perhaps the most important factor you should consider when contemplating climbing Kili with your sprog: one that should go without saying, but it’s so important that I’m going to say it anyway;
+But as unpleasant as this trek may have been, it is a timely reminder of the most important factor to consider when contemplating climbing Kili with your child.
+One that should go without saying, but it’s so important that I’m going to say it anyway:

-If I know much about children’s psychology, many of them will probably dismiss all these concerns, and maybe even think that all these hardships are going to be ‘fun’.
+If I know anything about how children’s brains work, many of them will probably dismiss all these concerns.
+Indeed, they’ll probably even think that all these hardships are going to be ‘fun’.
 Which is why it’s important to take your child on a camping expedition first.
 And not to an organised facility-filled campsite, but to somewhere a bit wilder.